 Hiking in and around Breckenridge is a popular activity, not only because of the many mountain trails but also the spectacular views that await at the peak.
 The varying western terrain is also exciting, from forest creek beds to rocky summits.
 From beginner trails to expert climbs, here are some of our favorite places to go hiking in Breckenridge!
 See our 6 best places to go hiking below:

 An easy hike at only a 1.5-mile round trip, the Sawmill Creek trail starts beneath Snowflake Lift near Four O’ Clock and Kings Crown Roads.
+Take the Gray South route on the Breck Free Ride to reach trail head (there is no parking at trailhead).
 If you’re new to Colorado’s high altitude, this is a good starter hike, also perfect for families with children because of the short length.
 There is only an elevation gain of 240 feet with plenty of shade along the way and a gorgeous reservoir awaiting.
 Bring a picnic lunch and take in some spectacular mountain views surrounding the Sawmill Reservoir.

 If you’re up for hunt, try to find the Fairy Forest near this area!
 Exact directions are hard to come by; the hunt for it is part of the fun and the fairies like their hidden forest kept quiet!
 We are happy to give detailed Fairy Forest directions to our Book Breck guests.